 Today’s best toe-hang mallet putters offer a unique way to stabilize your putting motion.
 Rather than using the straight-back and straight-through approach, the mallet allows golfers to perfect an inside-out motion.

-Our list of the best toe-hang putters utilize perimeter weighting, a clear alignment aid, outstanding feel, and exceptional forward roll.
+Our list of the best toe-hang putters utilizes perimeter weighting, a clear alignment aid, an excellent feel, and exceptional forward roll.

 Table of Contents

 - Featured Recommendations

 - How to Choose the Best Toe Hang Mallet Putter

 - Questions & Answers

 How to Choose the Best Toe Hang Mallet Putter

 When considering the forgiveness of a putter, you need to determine the results of the putt if it struck off-center.

 Most putters offer a range of forgiveness on these types of putts, but for serious players, the toe-hang offers the balanced and distance control of a mallet with the versatility of a blade.